DmitriySmolin/php-project-9/README.md

 ## About

-A difference calculator is a program that determines the difference between two data structures
+A page analyzer is a program that analyzes specified pages for SEO suitability

 ## Requirements